mwat56/Nele/README.md

 * `/` defines the logical root of the presentation; it's effectivily the same as `/n/` (see below).
 * `/faq`, `/imprint`, `/licence`, and `/privacy` serve static files which have to be filled with content according to your personal and legal needs.
 * `/hl/tagname` allows the users to search for `#tagname` (but you'll input it without the number sign `#` because that has a special meaning in an URL).
-Provided the given `tagname` was actually used in one or more of your articles a list of the respective articles will be shown.
+Provided the given `tagname` was actually used in one or more of your articles a list of the respective postings will be shown.
 * `/m/` shows the articles of the current month.
 One can, however, specify the month one is interested in by adding a data part defining the month one wants to see (`/m/yyyy-mm`), like `/m/2019-04` to see the acticles from April 2019.
 * `/ml/mentionedname` allows the users to search for `@mentionedname` (but one will input it without the at sign `@` because that has a special meaning in an URL).
-Provided the given `@mentionedname` was actually used in one or more of your articles a list of the respective articles will be shown.
+Provided the given `mentionedname` was actually used in one or more of your articles a list of the respective articles will be shown.
 * `/n/` gives you the newest 30 articles.
 The number of articles to show can be added to the URL like `/n/5` to see only five articles, or `/n/100` to see a hundred.
 If one want to see the articles in slices of, say, 10 per page (instead of the default 30/page) one can use the URL `/n/10,10` and to see the second slice use `/n/10,20`, the third with `/n/10,30` and so on.
 However, as long as there are more articles available, there will be a `»»` link at the bottom of the page to ease the navigation for the reader.
 * `/p/1234567890abcdef` shows a single article/posting (the ID is automatically generated).
-This kind of URL your users will see when they choose on another page to see the single article per page by selecting the leading `[*]` link.
+This kind of URL your users will see when they choose on another page to see the single article per page by selecting the leading `[*]` link in the overview page(s).
 * `/s/searchterm` can be used to search for articles containing a certain word or expression.
 All existing articles will be searched for the given `searchterm`.
 * `/w/` shows the articles of the current week.